 - Payroll Administration.
 PEOs allow you to pass on recurring tasks such as check processing, direct deposit and tax withholding to a qualified team.
 Furthermore, they stay up-to-date on the latest tax liabilities, ensuring that your business is always fully compliant.

 - Worker's Compensation and Risk Management.
 A full-service PEO offers comprehensive risk management programs that include drug checks, OSHA compliance, safety manuals, training procedures and more.
 They also provide appropriate Workers Compensation and handle all claims administration.

 - Employee Benefits.
 One of the biggest costs to your organization is employee benefits.
 Partnering with a PEO gives you access to competitive benefits at a lower cost, including health insurance, life insurance and 401(k) investing opportunities.

 Benefits of Partnering With a PEO

-When you partner with a PEO, you'll find these advantages plus many more unexpected benefits such as overall process improvement and a more consistent hiring schedule.
+Partnering with a PEO provides protections and advantages, plus many more additional unexpected benefits, such as overall process improvement and a more consistent hiring schedule.
 Not only will you save staff time, you'll also reduce the overall impact of HR turnover on your business - all while driving business growth.